SebastianLopezDev/Breathwork/README.md

 Then you have the signup page, if you want to become a member of the breathing family.

 ## Visuals
+### Here is where you can click to watch the video and follow along.
 ![ScreenShot](assests/images/Homepage.jpg)
+### A screenshot of how the page looks in different screens.
 ![ScreenShot](assests/images/DifferentScreens.jpg)

 ## Roadmap